Flanders-Make-vzw/RAISE_LPBF_Laser_benchmark/README.md

 ===
 Official repository of the RAISE-LPBF-Laser benchmark.

-We hereby provide Pytorch-compatible code to interface our [datasets](#datasets) as well as the [models](#models) we used as baselines.
+We hereby provide PyTorch code to load the [dataset](#datasets) as well as the [models](#models) we used as baselines.

 More information can be found on our website [makebench.eu](https://www.makebench.eu/benchmark/The%20RAISE-LPBF-Laser%20benchmark).

 ## Datasets
-A collection of Pytorch Datasets can be found in the `dataset.py` file:
+A collection of PyTorch Datasets can be found in the `dataset.py` file:
-- `FramesSP`: extracts and process data for training/testing given the filepath to a RAISE-LPBF-Laser HDF5 dataset;
+- `FramesSP`: extracts frames for training/testing given the filepath to a RAISE-LPBF-Laser HDF5 dataset as downloaded from the website;
-- `OneWaySP`: inherits from `FramesSP` to process the frames even more for compatibility with one-way models such as 3DResnet, X3D, MViT, etc.;
+- `OneWaySP`: inherits from `FramesSP` to further preprocess the frames for compatibility with video recognition models such as 3DResnet, X3D, MViT, etc.;
-- `TwoWaysSP`: inherits from `FramesSP` to process the frames even more for compatibility with one-way models such as SlowFast.
+- `TwoWaysSP`: inherits from `FramesSP` to further preprocess the frames for compatibility with two-way model SlowFast.

+This is just a baseline to demonstrate how to use the data; doubtlessly it is possible to achieve better performance.
+We encourage everyone to submit results of improved models or preprocessing methods to Makebench.eu.

 ## Models
-A collection of models as Pytorch Modules can be found in the `models/` folder:
+A collection of models as PyTorch Modules can be found in the `models/` folder:
 - `CNN3DResnet`: Hara et Al. (2017).
 Learning spatio-temporal features with 3D residual networks for action recognition.
 - `CNN3DSlowFast`: Feichtenhofer et Al. (2019).
 SlowFast Networks for Video Recognition.
 - `MViT`: Fan et Al. (2021).
 Multiscale Vision Transformers.